catppuccin/userstyles/docs/userstylesyml.md

 ### Removing yourself as a maintainer

-To remove yourself as a maintainer, you need to remove your username from the `current-maintainers` array for the userstyles you wish to no longer maintain, and add yourself to the `past-maintainers` array.
-In the example of youtube below, `elkrien` has been removed from the `current-maintainers` array and added to the `past-maintainers` array.
+To remove yourself as a maintainer, you will need to move your username from the `current-maintainers` array to the `past-maintainers` array for each of the userstyles you no longer wish to maintain.
+In the example for YouTube below, the user `elkrien` has been moved from the `current-maintainers` array to the `past-maintainers` array.

 ```diff
 userstyles: